FrancisNgigi05/e-commerce-app/README.md

 /cart (shopping cart page)

 Day 2 → Create ProductList component.
-Fetch products from API (GET /products) and display them in a grid. => almost Done
+Fetch products from API (GET /products) and display them in a grid. => Done

-Day 3 → Create ProductDetail page.
-Fetch product by id (GET /products/:id) and display details.
+**** Day 3 → Create ProductDetail page.
+Fetch product by id (GET /products/:id) and display details. => Skipping this

 Day 4 → Add search + filter (category).
 Use query like /products?category=Electronics or /products?name_like=Shoes.